(If Paradise Is) Half as Nice: Amen Corner version

 The song was translated into English by Jack Fishman.
 When it was offered to The Tremeloes as a potential single, they rejected it.
-It was then recorded by Amen Corner as their debut single for their new record label, Immediate Records, and was produced by Shel Talmy.
+It was then recorded by Welsh band Amen Corner as their debut single for their new record label, Immediate Records, and was produced by Shel Talmy.
 The most successful of the band's six hit singles, it reached number one on the UK Singles Chart for two weeks in February 1969, and number 34 when it was reissued in 1976.

 There are two differing versions of the song by Amen Corner; one with orchestra and a prominent horn through the middle eight bars, and one version without either.
 However, the basic track and vocals appear the same in both.